nationalarchives/ctd-omega-services/README.md

 ```
 curl -L http://localhost:8080/rdf4j-workbench/
 ```
-8. Using the project IDE for `ctd-omega-services-prototype` , run the `BulkLoadData` app to load the test data.
+8. Using the project IDE for `ctd-omega-services` , run the `BulkLoadData` app to load the test data.
-   ElasticSearch is now setup and ready to handle requests from the Messaging system.
    `BulkLoadData` will also create a new repository in RDF4J named 'Pact' and load the corporate body data into the newly created repository.

 9. To run the unit tests you can use `sbt test`.